davidrhoden/davidrhoden-basic-netlify/timeline/gravestones-apr-5-2014.md

 title: Gravestones in the cemetery on Spruce Street.
 date: 2014-04-05T18:00:00.000Z
 excerpt: Not quite like Holt Cemetery, but sort of.
-summary: Not quite like Holt Cemetery, but sort of.
 category: timeline
 image: /static/img/timeline/gravestones-spruce-apr-5-2014/gravestones-spruce-apr-5-2014-1.jpg
 tags: